-Building a data lake architecture and selecting a technology stack is a complex undertaking, requiring the integration of numerous different technologies for data storage, ingestion, processing, operations, governance, security and data analytics – as well as specialized expertise to make it all work.
+Building a big data technology stack is a complex undertaking, requiring the integration of numerous different technologies for data storage, ingestion, processing, operations, governance, security and data analytics – as well as specialized expertise to make it all work.
 When selecting your tech stack, it is important to choose technologies that are scalable, extensible, modular and interoperable so that you have the option to incorporate new and emerging tools and technologies as they evolve.
 The big data landscape continues to change rapidly – so this really is critical to keep in mind to ensure you make the most of your investment.

 Next Generation Data Lakes: On-Prem vs. Cloud

 A modern data lake infrastructure should integrate both on-premise and cloud storage.
 Even in today’s world, where cloud adoption seems to be the go-to strategy of every IT expert, on-prem storage and processing in reality are important to enterprise-wide data lakes, as they provide tighter control of data security and data privacy.

 However, the cloud also is vital to the data lake.
 It offers the highly scalable and elastic storage and computing resources enterprises need for large-scale processing and data storage – without the overhead of provisioning and maintaining expensive infrastructure.
 Also, as big data tools and technologies continue to rapidly change, cloud-based data lakes can be used as development or test environments to evaluate new tools and technologies before bringing them to production, either in the cloud or on-prem.

 - HDFS: For on-prem data lakes, HDFS remains the storage of choice, as it provides distributed data with replication.
 This allows for faster processing of big data use cases.
 HDFS also allows enterprises to create storage tiers for data lifecycle management, leveraging those tiers to save on cost, while maintaining data retention policies and regulatory requirements.